jaymorrow/node-aws-apigateway-importer/README.md

 ### create(callback)

-Creates the API, but does not deploy it to a server.
+Creates the full API (methods, integrations, etc), but does not deploy it to a server.
 The API name is pulled from `info.title` in the swagger.json file.

 #### Arguments
 1. __callback(err, result)__ (_Function_): Run after creation.